arozhkov/jimi-robot/README.md

 ## Installation

-__Before you begin:__ Although code is a mess, application is stable and does what it is supposed to do.
-I'm currently working on the improvements.
+__Before you begin:__ although the code is a mess, the application is stable and does what it is supposed to do.
+I'm currently working on improvements.

 1. Download [Jimi](http://bit.ly/TnY4NS).
-Archive contains all needed dependences except Weblogic client jars.
+The archive contains all needed dependences except Weblogic client jars.
 1. Unzip archive somewhere on your server.
-1. Open `jimi/run.sh` or `jimi\run.bat` and set `JIMI_HOME` variable with a path to `jimi` directory.
+1. Open `jimi/run.sh` or `jimi\run.bat` and set `JIMI_HOME` variable with a path to the `jimi` directory.

 If you plan to work with Weblogic servers, set `WLS_LIBS` variable with a path to the folder where `wljmxclient.jar` and `wlclient.jar` should be found.
 It's important to have both of them.

 ## Configuration

 There are two configuration files, the first for _writer_ and _sources_ - `config.yaml`, the second for _metrics_ – `metrics.yaml`.
-You can name these files as you want but here we will use highlighted names for consistency.
+You can name these files as you want, but here we will use highlighted names for consistency.

 __YAML:__ read and understand syntax
 > [wikipedia](http://en.wikipedia.org/wiki/YAML)